USEPA/Document_Processing_Scripts/README.md

 # Testing
 ###### Once the ML model is updated, these scripts are used for load testing and to determine document processing time.
 **CIS Testing.py** - this script takes a record as an input and displays the prediction, summary and extracted keywords as an output.
 This script also displays the time it takes to process a record through each component of the Content Ingestion Services.<br />

+# Dependencies
+###### Some of the document processing scripts rely on other scripts to be imported to function, they will be listed here.
+**Buildfolder.py** - User can select a source and target folder for their files.<br />
+**Extractultil.py** - Cleans up text including removing unicode and special characters.<br />
+**trainingdata_part2.py** - trainingdata_part2.xlsx is required.
+This spreadsheet must contain Record ID, Record Schedule and Title/filename without extension<br />